 We’ve never been lucky enough to have our own patch of raspberries to pick from.
 But, I love them none the less.
 Once raspberry season comes along, I enjoy picking them from the u-pick, eating them fresh, and making them into delicious jams and syrups.
 I also like to go to the store and buy tons of organic raspberries to make into all kinds of goodies.

-Making raspberry jam is my absolute favorite though.
+Making jam is my absolute favorite way to use them up though.

 It’s one of those super simple, delicious things you can learn to can fairly easily.
 Put it away for a colder day to top some homemade buttermilk biscuits, give it away as a gift, use it to fill in tarts, slather onto a scone, or a variety of other things.